-In addition to the Ted Plumb athletic field, the City continues to invest and improve parks in neighborhoods across Springfield.
-These investments carry into FY25, including a \$1M investment in improvements to Walker Grandstand in Forest Park and \$1M to Greenleaf Park, both projects which began in summer of 2023.
-The FY25 budget also continues to fully fund neighborhood libraries, and the new East Forest Park Library which opened in the fall of 2019.
-A new investment in FY24 increased the open hours at the East Forest Park Library to include extended morning and evening hours to better serve resident schedules.
+In addition to roadway enhancements, the City continues to invest and improve parks in neighborhoods across Springfield.
+These investments carry into FY26, including a \$1M investment in improvements to Walker Grandstand in Forest Park and \$1M to Greenleaf Park, both projects which began in summer of 2023.
+The FY26 budget also continues to fully fund neighborhood libraries, and the new East Forest Park Library which opened in the fall of 2019.
+A new investment in FY24 increased the open hours at the East Forest Park Library to include extended morning and evening hours to better serve resident schedules which we still continue to support.